Shadota/SillyTavern-MessageSummarize/README.md

 - To perform actions on multiple summaries at once, click the `Edit Memory` button at the top.
 Here you can filter for specific memories or manually select memories to modify.

 #### Configuration Profiles
-- This extension allows you to create configuration profiles that can be set to active for specific characters or specific chats.
+- This extension allows you to create configuration profiles that can be locked to specific characters or chats.
+If no profile is locked, the profile named "Default" will be loaded.
 - Config profiles don't save automatically, you must click the `save` icon for any changes to be stored permanently.
 - You can also restore a profile to its last saved state by clicking the `restore` icon.